DJ Scratch: Career

 DJ Scratch was introduced to EPMD by Jam Master Jay at the Run's House Tour after DJ K LA Boss left EPMD.
 Impressed by his skills, the two designated DJ Scratch as their official D.J. by their second album Unfinished Business in 1989.
 His presence was felt with his powerful cutting and scratching techniques that are heard on various tracks.
 Aside from scratching, on Business As Usual, he produced the track "Funky Piano", "Rampage" and in 1991 worked on a remix for "I'm Mad" off the "Rampage" 12" single.

-In 1992 Scratch produced "Scratch Bring It Back, Pt.
+In 1992, Scratch produced "Scratch Bring It Back, Pt.
 2 (Mic Doc)" and briefly worked with his cousin DJ Magic Mike after EPMD broke up.
 Soon Scratch made a name for himself as a producer for Busta Rhymes and the Flipmode Squad off Busta's debut album in 1996.
 By 2003 DJ Scratch became a well distinguished and revered hip-hop producer after working with 50 Cent, LL Cool J, Talib Kweli, Pharoahe Monch, DMX, The Roots, Q-Tip and other notable acts.

 Scratch was the resident DJ for three nationally aired TV Shows: Hip Hop Hold Em', Fox 5's Uptown Comedy Club and B.E.T.'s Rap City: The Basement.
 Scratch's film credits include Juice, The Original 50 Cent, Backstage, Fly By Night, Rhyme & Reason and Spike Lee's film Bamboozled.
 In addition, Coca-Cola commissioned Scratch to produce & feature in their first DJ commercial, "3 DJs".

-According to Parish Smith, an EPMD member, DJ Scratch left the group in 2015.
+According to PMD of EPMD, DJ Scratch left the group in 2015.
 Scratch posted on his Instagram page words of resentment towards former participants on January 2, 2017.

 In 2016, DJ Scratch helped fill in for A Tribe Called Quest's DJ Ali Shaheed Muhammad on their final album We Got It from Here...
 Thank You 4 Your Service due to Ali producing the soundtrack for the Luke Cage TV series with Adrian Younge at the time.

 As of 2022, Scratch hosts The DJ Scratch Show on LL Cool J’s Rock The Bells Radio, which is a station on Sirius XM.
 It is a mix show that features the DJ curating a selection of classic hip-hop.

 Scratch calls Grandmaster Flash his mentor.